 DIRE STRAITS "WALK OF LIFE"

-You just have to love this song!
-However, it seems that the co-producer of "Brothers in Arms", Neil Dorfsman, didn't like it, and even tried to exclude it from the album.
+You just have to love this song... or do you?
+It seems that the co-producer of "Brothers in Arms", Neil Dorfsman, didn't like it, and even tried to exclude it from the album.
 The rest of the band insisted it should be included, thankfully.

 The video above is the U.S. version which features clips of sports footage mixed with the band performing.
 The UK version is different, and features the band on stage mixed with imagery of a busker at what appears to be the a London tube station playing the guitar and wearing the same black and red shirt as Mark Knopfler.